WilliamLec/kMC_MoTub/motor_flow/README.md

 - kw = mean motor velocity in site/s in very low density phase
 - km = inverse of mean motor binding time
 - kw/km = motor processivity = mean distance travelled by a single motor before detachment of the lattice
-- kM/km = detachment coefficient = impact how lattice vacancy disturbs the motor flux / fixed to 10 = traffic jam but to 100 and you don't get traffic jam
+- kM/km = detachment coefficient = impact how lattice vacancy disturbs the motor flux / fixed to 1 you get a traffic jam but to 100 you don't
-'